ljshores/ljshores.github.io/_posts/2020-05-18-Exploring_Chicago_Pt1.markdown

 ---
 layout: post
-title:  "Exploring Chicago: Where Should You Live Pt1"
+title:  "Exploring Chicago: Where Would You Live - Pt1"
-date:   2020-05-17
+date:   2020-05-18
 categories: R EDA
 ---